 I wish to attend Summer classes, how come I have received my award letter for the 2014-2015 year but have not received anything for the Summer term yet?(show/hide »)

-Financial aid for the Summer 2014 term will not be awarded until students have registered for Summer classes.
-Registration for summer classes begins April 7, 2014.
+Summer award letters will begin being sent out the week of April 28, 2014.
+In order to receive your Summer 2014 award letter you must be registered for Summer classes.
 The Summer 2014 semester is considered a part of the 2013-2014 award year.
 Any financial aid available for the Summer semester will be dependent on the amount of financial aid received during the Fall 2013 and Spring 2014 semesters.
 Students who have exhausted their financial aid eligibility for Pell and Stafford loans may need to apply for Parent PLUS Loans (if a dependent student) or Private loans to help cover any costs associated with the Summer 2014 term.
-Reminder in order to be eligible to receive disbursements of loans, a student typically needs to be enrolled at least half time (3 credits for the Summer 2014 term).
+In order to be eligible to receive disbursements of loans, a student must be enrolled at least half time (3 credits for the Summer 2014 term).